ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 Step 1: File Setup and Data Merging:

-The 12 CSV files were merged into one workbook using Power Query.
+The 12 .csv files were merged into one workbook using Power Query.
 New columns were created to separate the started_at and ended_at timestamps into started_at_date, started_at_time, ended_at_date, and ended_at_time for better manipulation.
 However, an error was encountered due to Excel's row limit, which is insufficient for the dataset size.
 The data exceeded the 1,048,575-row limit per sheet, rendering this method impractical for the full dataset.

 ![](Visualizations/power_query.png "power_query.png")